ranfysvalle02/blog-drafts/llm-agg.md

 - symbol: If relevant, this field denotes the symbol of the stock or investment involved in the transaction.
 - amount: This reflects the value of the transaction.
 - total: This captures the comprehensive transacted amount, inclusive of quantities, fees, and any additional charges associated with the transaction.

-**The Power of Transactional Data**

-Stock transaction data offers a wealth of information for investment researchers and analysts.
-By carefully examining patterns within this data, you can:

-* **Identify Trends:** Spot emerging market movements and potential shifts in investor sentiment.
-* **Uncover Hidden Opportunities:** Discover undervalued stocks or sectors poised for growth.
-* **Manage Risk:** Assess the volatility of specific holdings and make informed decisions about asset allocation for optimal risk-return balance.

 ### The Task: Investment Performance Analysis